Damir-k/armenian-patents/README.md

 3. `get_group_by_icid_code(...)` parses a request for specific ICID code to python nested `dict` object.
 4. `generate_icid_codes()` returns a generator for looping over ICID codes.
 5. `get_ICID_json(...)` requests patents for every ICID code and stores them in corresponding ICID.json file
 6. `fix_patents_list(...)` turns unordered list of patents with dublicates and missing entries to perfectly sorted list with unique entries without gaps.
+In theory should just download every patent one by one if empty array is passed, but I did not test.
 7. `get_all_patents(...)` gets a list of patents from ICID.json, then "fixes" it, stores it in corresponding patents.json file
 8. `main()` interacts with a user to safely run code